Elijah Cummings' Widow Announces She's Running For His U.S. House Seat

 Her announcement comes on the eve of two substantial events this week.

-The first is the start of the public impeachment hearings where William Taylor, the acting U.S. Ambassador to Ukraine, known in official circles as the chargé d'affaires, is set to testify before House lawmakers Wednesday.
+The first is the start of the public impeachment hearings where William Taylor, the acting U.S. Ambassador to Ukraine, known in official circles as the chargé d'affaires, and Deputy Assistant Secretary for European and Eurasian Affairs George Kent, are set to testify before House lawmakers Wednesday.

 Prior to his death, Cummings was chairman of the House Oversight Committee, one of the three panels leading the impeachment inquiry into President Trump.